puppetlabs/puppetlabs-firewall/README.markdown

   }
   ~~~

-3. Then, declare the `my_fw::pre` and `my_fw::post` classes to satisfy dependencies.
-You can declare these classes using an External Node Classifier or the following code:
+3. Declare the `my_fw::pre` and `my_fw::post` classes to satisfy dependencies.
+You can declare these classes using an external node classifier or the following code:

   ~~~ puppet
   class { ['my_fw::pre', 'my_fw::post']: }
   ~~~

-4. Include the `firewall` class to ensure the correct packages are installed.
+4. Include the `firewall` class to ensure the correct packages are installed:

   ~~~ puppet
   class { 'firewall': }